Span Dates: 1956-2002

 Volume: 47.8 linear feet

-This collection documents Dignity/USA, its predecessor organizations,and the regions and chapters from the organization’s founding in 1969 until the early 1990s.
+This collection documents Dignity/USA, its predecessor organizations,and the regions and chapters from the organization’s founding in 1969 with additional unprocessed records up to 2019.
 Its records also document Dignity’s day-to-day operations, its efforts to obtain validation for gays and lesbians from the Roman Catholic hierarchy, and its relations with similar groups from other denominations and secular gay rights groups.
 Records of the national office include correspondence, minutes, documents of the Board of Directors and Board of Consultors (later renamed House of Delegates), and subject files.
 The online finding aid provides a thorough and scholarly description of the collection.

 There are 33 additional items, including local chapter Dignity newsletters and audiotapes of the Dignity executive and full board meetings and conferences for Dignity/Los Angeles, Dignity/Madison, Dignity/Minneapolis, and Dignity/International.
 Included is a keynote speech by John McNeill entitled "Dignity: the Past and Future."